Transgender rights in New Zealand: Gender identity and youth

 Many of the transgender people who assisted with the To Be Who I Am inquiry reported that they knew from a young age that they had a different gender identity.
 A culture of stereotypes and negative beliefs about transgender people can lead to severe social difficulties for children exploring their gender.
 Some trans people in New Zealand have reported both physical and sexual abuse from their parents.

 Transgender status in New Zealand can currently impact on a child's right to an education.
 Failure to recognise when a child legally changes gender, being forced to use the wrong toilets, and bullying are problems.
 Youth 19 research report showed transgender students were five times as likely to be bullied on a weekly basis than their cisgender counterparts.
 Some transgender children have been forced to leave schools, or find there is no school that will accept them.
 Bullying is a significant problem for transgender students, reported as being almost five times higher than that experienced by non-transgender students.
-Problems like being assigned a uniform for a gender a child doesn't identify with, pressure from the school to wear it, and being forced to wear that uniform as a punishment have been reported to the Human Rights Commission.
+Problems like being assigned a uniform for a gender with which a child does not identify, pressure from the school to wear it, and being forced to wear that uniform as a punishment have been reported to the Human Rights Commission.

 In 2012 a health survey was undertaken of 8,500 New Zealand secondary school students, and discovered that approximately 4% were either transgender or unsure about their gender.
 40% of those students who identified as transgender indicated significant depressive symptoms and one in five had attempted suicide in the last year.